astropy/astropy/docs/visualization/histogram.rst

 Freedman & Diaconis (implemented in :func:`~astropy.stats.freedman_bin_width`).
-These rules proceed by assuming the data is close to normally-distributed, and applying a rule-of-thumb intended to minimize the difference between the histogram and the underlying distribution.
+These rules proceed by assuming the data is close to normally-distributed, and applying a rule-of-thumb intended to minimize the difference between the histogram and the underlying distribution of data.

 The following figure shows the results of these two rules on the above dataset: